 I really had to dig deep in the memory banks for this baked chicken thighs recipe, and I’m so glad that I did.
 It was delicious!
 I haven’t made it in years, and I came to realize there really isn’t much to this recipe at all.
-I was at my Dad’s last week and though he is limited on cooking gluten free ingredients and supplies, I am usually able to whip up most basic recipes.
+I was at my Dad’s last week and though he has limited gluten free ingredients and supplies, I am usually able to whip up most basic recipes.
 This really is an easy gluten free recipe.
 If you’d like to make it lower in calorie, substitute some of the butter or buttery spread for a bit of gluten-free chicken broth.
 Enjoy!
 Dad did!

 An easy one dish gluten free chicken thigh recipe served buttery or flavored with olive oil.

-- 1 package boneless, skinless chicken thigh fillets, cut in half
+- 4 (1-1/4 pounds) boneless, skinless chicken thigh fillets

-- 2 large Russet potatoes, peeled and cubed
+- 2 large carrots, peeled and sliced

 - 1/3 cup yellow onion, thinly sliced

 - 1 teaspoon flat leaf parsley, chopped

 - 1/4 cup butter or margarine, cut into small pieces

 - Butter or oil bottom of baking dish.

 - Cut chicken thighs into smaller pieces so they cook evenly and quickly.
 Transfer thighs to the prepared baking dish.